GUARANTEED TOUR – RESERVE YOUR PLACE BY NOVEMBER 15, 2026 AT THE LATEST

 * Changes to flight schedules and routing are possible.

-Due to the specific nature of the trip, we will follow special travel terms and conditions and the cancellation conditions contained therein (Cancellation terms and conditions A).
-The minimum number of participants is 6.
-If there are fewer passengers, the trip will be led by an English-speaking local guide, but if this is not suitable for the client, they will have the option to cancel the trip and receive a full refund.
-If there are 2 or less people on the trip, there will be an extra charge of €1300 per person for the total price.
+Due to the specific nature of the trip, we will follow special travel terms and conditions and the cancellation terms included therein (cancellation terms A).
+This tour is guaranteed and will also take place for groups of less than 6 people.
+If there are fewer than 4 people, the trip will be led by an English-speaking local guide, but if this is not suitable for the customer, they have the option to cancel the trip and receive a full refund.